The National Psychology Training Consortium (NPTC)…

 Ta’janette Sconyers, Ph.D.

-Dr. Ta’janette Sconyers is a licensed psychologist in private practice and at Washington University in St. Louis, Missouri.
+Dr. Ta’janette Sconyers is a licensed psychologist in private practice, based in St. Louis and licensed in Missouri, Illinois, and Virginia.
 She earned her doctoral degree in Counseling Psychology with a graduate minor in Multicultural Psychology from the University of Missouri.
 Dr. Sconyers has assumed many roles throughout her career including: consultant, researcher, adjunct professor, speaker, and therapist.
 She is most passionate about work that involves advocacy, collaboration, healing, and social justice.
-At NPTC, Dr. Sconyers is a newly appointed Director of Diversity, Equity, and Inclusion with a particular focus on Outreach and Experience.
+At NPTC, Dr. Sconyers is a newly appointed Director of Diversity, Equity, and Inclusion.
 Dr. Sconyers endeavors to collaborate with all NPTC members to elevate and expand DEI efforts.
 She identifies as a learner who hopes to continually grow in her understanding of the varied and constantly evolving human experience.
 For office hours and more information, view this document.

 Tosha Larson, Ph.D.